univec-ai/postvec/web/docs/models/index.md

 ## Bundled model

-The embedded package/image ships `sentence-transformers-all-minilm-l6-v2`
-(384-d).
+The extras package and the complete image ship `sentence-transformers-all-minilm-l6-v2` (384-d).
 It is package-owned. `model rm` will not delete it.

 ## Revisions are not migrations